A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D: Observations and burst search

 \subsubsection{Stockert}

-The Stockert observing and searching strategy has most recently been described in \citet{ouldboukattine_2024_arxiv}.
+The Stockert observing and searching strategy has most recently been described in \citet{ouldboukattine_2025_mnras}.
 At Stockert, we record 32-bit total intensity data using the Pulsar Fast Fourier Transform (\texttt{PFFTS}) backend \citep{barr_2013_mnras}.
 We then convert these data into 32-bit float filterbanks using the \texttt{filterbank} tool from the \texttt{Sigproc} package.
 The time and frequency resolutions of the filterbanks are $218.45$\,$\upmu$s and $586$\,kHz, respectively.
 We search for bursts using tools from the \presto package \cite{ransom_2011_ascl}.
-To mitigate RFI, we apply an \texttt{rfifind} mask while dedispersing the data at $\mathrm{DM}_\mathrm{FRB} = 464.87$\,\dmunit using \texttt{prepsubband}.
-Using \texttt{single\_pulse\_search.py} we search for burst candidates and set a S/N limit of $8$.
-Finally, using \texttt{FETCH}, we then classify the reported burst candidates using models~A and H and a threshold of $>50\,\%$ that the candidate is astrophysical in origin.
+We dedisperse the data at $\mathrm{DM}_\mathrm{FRB} = 464.87\,\pm\,10\,$\,\dmunit using \texttt{prepsubband} and mitigate RFI by using \texttt{rfifind}.
+Using \texttt{single\_pulse\_search.py}, we search for burst candidates with a S/N threshold of $8$ and consider boxcar sizes up to $300$, corresponding to boxcar widths of $\sim65$\,ms. Finally, using \texttt{FETCH}, we then classify the reported burst candidates using models~A and H and a threshold of $>50\,\%$ that the candidate is astrophysical in origin.
 Stockert observed a total of $142.5$\,h and has a fluence detection threshold of $6.4$\,Jy\,ms (Table~\ref{tab:obs_coverage}).